hasura/graphql-engine/manual/tutorial/hasura-project.rst

 Part I: Create a Hasura project
 ===============================

-A Hasura project is a folder (representing a code repo) that contains all the configuration files, the database migrations and the source code and configuration for your custom microservices.
-This project folder should be a git repo, so that you can ``git push hasura master`` to deploy everything in the repo to the cluster.
+A Hasura project is a directory (ie: a code repo) that contains all the configuration files, the database migrations, along with the source code and configuration of your custom microservices.
+This project directory should be a git repo, so that you can ``git push hasura master`` to deploy everything in the repo to a Hasura cluster.

 Create a 'hello-world' project